The docker environment can be found here.

 - To be a foundation for future npm package usage.

-#1 Updated by Takashi Kato 3 months ago
+#1 Updated by Takashi Kato over 1 year ago

 I'm going to post a few suggestions, since it seems that posts can't be too long.